Back to Blog

 If you need to configure the client manually instead of scanning the QR code, retrieve the generated keys from the router:

-ROUTEROSRetrieve Generated Keys
+Retrieve Generated Keys routeros

 # Client's private key → goes into client's [Interface] section